frappe/frappe_io/frappe_io/www/docs/user/en/tutorial/users-and-records.md

 <!-- add-breadcrumbs -->
 # Making Users and Records

-Now that we have created the models, we can directly start making records using Frappé Desk UI.
+Now that we have created the models, we can directly start making records using Frappe Desk UI.
 You do not have to create views!
-Views in Frappé are automatically made based on the DocType properties.
+Views in Frappe are automatically made based on the DocType properties.

 ### 4.1 Creating User